wp-plugins/rencontre/readme.txt

 05/08/2015 : Update 1 : Set a country by default on a new install (needed for google-map).

+06/08/2015 : Update 2 : Fix a bug in search on Google-Map when WP_Geonames is installed without country.

 = 1.6 =
 06/05/2015 :